manala/manalize/README.md

 Troubleshooting
 ---------------

-Before all, please [check your requirements](#checking-your-host-requirements) command to ensure that your issue doesn't come from your host.
+Before all, please [ensure your host satisfies each of our requirements](#checking-your-host-requirements).
+Your issue(s) may result from unsupported or buggy versions of packages installed on your machine.

 If it doesn't, please consider [opening an issue](https://github.com/manala/manalize/issues/new) on this repository.
 We use github issues for tracking bugs, feature requests and ensuring support.